The ancient Dalriadan clans of Scotland

 Early History of the Casgul family

-This web page shows only a small excerpt of our Casgul research.Another 73 words (5 lines of text) covering the year 1795 is included under the topic Early Casgul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Casgul research.Another 128 words (9 lines of text) covering the years 1863 and 1795 are included under the topic Early Casgul History in all our PDF Extended History products and printed products wherever possible.

 Casgul Spelling Variations